 Clean Air Catalyst seeks to change this dynamic by making the causes of pollution more visible and personal by building a vivid, shared understanding of the pathway to clean air.
 Our scientists and epidemiologists work with local scientists, business and government leaders to resolve key uncertainties about what is causing air pollution.
 We engage with communities to build trust in the results and raise awareness of what effective clean air action looks like.
 We delve into the root causes of these emissions to develop creative ways to manage pollution.
 We convene and support local coalitions – working with policy, business and community collaborators – to initiate and sustain these interventions.

 WHERE WE WORK

-Clean Air Catalyst will start in three pilot cities: Indore, India; Jakarta, Indonesia; and Addis Ababa, Ethiopia.
+Clean Air Catalyst will start in two pilot cities: Indore, India and Jakarta, Indonesia.
 Through these pilots, the project will create a practical, field-tested playbook for convening key stakeholders, identifying and building awareness of air quality priorities, and leveraging USAID missions’ strengths to deliver and sustain cleaner air.
 All outputs will be open source and we encourage other groups to use the data, join the partnership, or help build a global groundswell for effective clean air action.

 The program has several new and innovative features:

 - Source Awareness: we use participatory science, structured media engagement and assessment of public perceptions to build a shared understanding of the pollution sources that affect communities in each city.